Tim Burton: The Master of Odd

 In 2010, Tim Burton came up with another box office hit, which was titled as Alice in Wonderland.
 This movie was able to win 2 Academy Awards for the Best Costume Design and Best Art Direction.
 This movie was followed by Dark Shadows, which received mixed comments from the audiences.

 Burton was working as a co-producer in the movie Abraham Lincoln – Vampire Hunter, which was released back in 2012.
-This movie also received mixed comments from the audiences because of the performance by actors and its plot.
+This movie also received mixed comments from the audiences because of the performance by actors and their plot.
 In this year, decided to remake the feature length stop motion film that he produced back in 1984 as well.
 It gave life to the movie Frankenweenie.

 These are few of the most notable contributions of Tim Burton.
 He has made plans to come up with many other movies in the future.
 Deep, Monsterpocalypse and Big Eyes are to name a few.
 He is also working along with the world famous novelist Seth Graham Smith in order to come up with a new movie.